 Below is a list of where our local forests are in the planning, travel planning and other policy processes.
 We’re doing our best to keep this list updated.
 Follow us on Facebook for more regular updates and opportunities to engage.

 The Nez Perce-Clearwater National Forest is currently in the process of revising their travel plan and have released the Draft Environmental Impact Statement.
 The DEIS can be found here and maps of the different alternatives can be viewed here.
-Comments are being accepted through 4/20/20 and can be entered here.
+For general information on the process and it’s current status click here.